-3.3.
 Non-target catch discards

 The GLM analysis was repeated for the portion of non-target catch that was observed as discards and compared to previous non-target catch analyses (Table 4, Figure 6 and 7).
-D^2 were slightly lower except for the billfish category ($D^2=0.121$).
-In general, the trend remained the same with a more pronounced slope (2.066) for the total non-target catch discards and a less pronounced slope (0.619) for the total sharks which was still underestimated by the EMS.
-Billfish regression remains non- significant and very weak.
+In general, D^2 were slightly lower and the trend remained the same with a more pronounced slope (2.066) for the total non-target catch discards and a less pronounced slope (0.619) for the total sharks which was still underestimated by the EMS.
+Billfish regression remains weak and negative due to lower number of observations (N=11).